AlexSD92/simon_game/readme.md

 8. A URL will be generated for your site.
 9. Process complete.

-## Cloning & Forking The GitHub Repository
+## Cloning and Forking the GitHub Repository

 In order to make changes to this code without affecting the original code, you must fork the repository.
 This means that you will be given a copy of the code for that moment in time.
 In order to do this, you must: